 Astellas will continue to share new scientific data and disease information in a variety of formats that support the critical role of HCPs in improving patient care.
 Astellas supports education through many ongoing medical education activities, where available, including:

 - Grants for Medical Education, also known as Independent Medical Education (IME)

 - Symposia, webinars, e-learnings and web-based education (disease, treatment or product focused); examples include satellite symposia during a congress, speaker programmes and product theatres

 - Sponsorship of educational conferences

 Astellas is exploring opportunities to increase digital/virtual options for medical education.
-We continuously seek to identify and understand the educational gaps within disease states of interest to Astellas in order to create and tailor meaningful educational programs that fulfil healthcare providers’ information needs.
+We continuously seek to identify and understand the educational gaps within disease states of interest to Astellas in order to create and tailor meaningful educational programmes that fulfil healthcare providers’ information needs.

 Our Commitment to the Healthcare Community

-We will continue to assess how we can evolve and enhance our medical education offerings to meet the ever-changing needs of the healthcare community and ensure healthcare professionals will continue to have access to the latest available data to understand clinical use of our existing medications and new medical innovations through Independent Medical Education (IME), symposia, speaker programs, and other available options.
+We will continue to assess how we can evolve and enhance our medical education offerings to meet the ever-changing needs of the healthcare community and ensure healthcare professionals will continue to have access to the latest available data to understand clinical use of our existing medications and new medical innovations through Independent Medical Education (IME), symposia, speaker programmes, and other available options.
 We appreciate the healthcare community’s feedback that helped with the implementation of this change and the opportunities for engagement through the other educational activities we offer now and into the future.